richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 ### Placing Elements Within a Grid

+Now that we've given our `body` tag a grid, we can place child elements of that `body` tag within its grid.

+Note: this will only work for child elements that are immediate children of our `body` tag.
+Trying to place elements that are nested within children of our `body` tag within our `body` tags grid will not work.
+In other words, in order for an element to be placed in a grid, its immediate parent element must be declared as a grid and given corresponding rows and columns.

 ## Assessment
 This is a challenge assessment to help you understand the concepts of CSS Flexbox and Grid.
 You will be asked to modify a simple CSS file that will be used to style a simple HTML file.
 Initially, both the flex and grid container divs are not quite right.
 They look something like this: